christoph-fricke/openapi-msw/.changeset/sharp-rivers-rescue.md

 "openapi-msw": minor
 ---

-Changed response bodies to be a union of all response bodies for all status codes and media types.
+Changed response body types to be a union of all response bodies for all status codes and media types.
 This makes it possible to return responses for specified error codes without requiring a type cast.
 Imagine the following endpoint.
 Its response body is now typed as `StrictResponse<{ id: string, value: number } | string | null>`.

 ```yaml
 /resource: